Fen: Poor fens

-Poor fens are in many ways an intermediate between rich fens and bogs.
-Hydrologically, they are more alike to rich fens than to bogs, but in terms of vegetation composition and chemistry, they are more similar to bogs than rich fens.
+Poor fens are, in many ways, an intermediate between rich fens and bogs.
+Hydrologically, they are more similar to rich fens than to bogs, but regarding vegetation composition and chemistry, they are more similar to bogs than rich fens.
 They are much more acidic than their rich counterparts, with a pH of approximately 5.5 to 4.
 Peat in poor fens tends to be thicker than that of rich fens, which cuts off vegetation access to the mineral-rich soil underneath.
 In addition, the thicker peat reduces the influence of mineral-rich groundwater that buffers the pH.
 This makes the fen more ombrotrophic, or dependent on nutrient-poor precipitation for its water and nutrients.
 Poor fens may also form in areas where the groundwater supplying the fen flows through sediments that don't dissolve well or have low buffering capacity when dissolved.
 Species richness tends to be lower than that of rich fens but higher than that of bogs.
 Poor fens, like bogs, are dominated by Sphagnum mosses, which acidify the fen and decrease nutrient availability.

+Threats and conservation

-Threats
+Threats to fens

-One of the many threats that fens face is conversion to agricultural lands.
+Fens face many threats to their existence.
+Historically, a major cause of fen loss has been conversion to agricultural lands.
 Where climates are suitable, fens have been drained for agricultural use alongside crop production, grazing, and hay making.
 Draining a fen directly is particularly damaging because it lowers the water table.
 A lower water table can increase aeration and dry out peat, allowing for aerobic decomposition or burning of the organic matter in peat.
 Draining a fen indirectly by decreasing its water supply can be just as damaging.
-Disrupting groundwater flow into the fen with nearby human activities such as quarrying or residential development changes how much water and nutrients enter the fen.
+Disrupting groundwater flow into the fen with nearby human activities such as quarrying or residential development can alter water and nutrient inputs to the fen.
 This can make the fen more ombrotrophic (dependent on precipitation), which results in acidification and a change in water chemistry.
-This has a direct impact on the habitat of these species and many signature fen species disappear.
+This directly impacts the habitat of these species, and many signature fen species disappear.

 Fens are also threatened by invasive species, fragmentation, peat cutting, and pollution.
 Non-native invasive species, such as the common buckthorn in North America, can invade fens and outcompete rare fen species, reducing biodiversity.
+Invasion by non-native species or even aggressive native species can be facilitated by other threats to fens, such as drainage, pollutants, or alteration of water chemistry.
 Habitat fragmentation threatens fen species, especially rare or endangered species that are unable to move to nearby fens due to fragmentation.
 Peat cutting, while much more common in bogs, does happen in fens.
 Peat cut from fens has many uses, including burning as a fuel.
 Pollutants can alter the chemistry of fens and facilitate invasion by invasive species.
 Common pollutants of fens include road salts, nutrients from septic tanks, and runoff of agricultural fertilizers and pesticides.

-Use of term in literature

-Shakespeare used the term "fen-sucked" to describe the fog (literally: rising from marshes) in King Lear, when Lear says "Infect her beauty, You fen-sucked fogs drawn by the powerful sun, To fall and blister."